Taewan-P/Card_News_Maker/README.md

 * Drawing on image with option to change its color, its size and erasing.
 * Saving image after editing.
 * Undo after editing.
-* Sharing Card after editing. (**Not Working!!**)
+* Sharing Card after editing.
+(Autosave when Sharing)

 ## Known Bugs

 * Hi-Resolution vertically long images(Portrait) rotates 90 degrees counterclockwise automatically.
-* Without editing anything at the photo editing screen, selecting 'clear all button' makes app crash.
+* Without editing anything at the photo editing screen, clicking 'Clear All' button makes app crash.
+* The saved images(Edited with horizontally long images) have blank black space on top and bottom of the image.